“Don’t ask what the world needs. Ask what makes you come alive, and go do it.”

 Having a passionate drive is necessary for your life.
 Without it, you’re blindly surviving following the crowd rather than living with a strong purpose.

-Instead of easily persuaded by the mass, you’re grounded with your own beliefs and values.
+Instead of easily persuaded by the mass, you’re grounded in your own beliefs and values.
 By not yielding to everyone’s request, you only do what’s important to you.

 In your interactions, you will exude energy and confidence in your conversations because of your intense conviction towards your beliefs.
 Deeply caring for something, you perform higher quality work than before.
 Others who vibrate on your level and resonate with your passion will gravitate towards you.